trekeptor/TxnWatchr/README.md

-# TxnWise 🌐
+# TxnWatchr 🌐

-**TxnWise** is a Web3 utility platform that helps users understand wallets, evaluate token risk, optimize gas fees, and view multi-chain portfolio data — all in one place.
+**TxnWatchr** is a Web3 utility platform that helps users understand wallets, evaluate token risk, optimize gas fees, and view multi-chain portfolio data — all in one place.

 ## 🚀 Features